3096 Days: Plot

-In the morning of March 2, 1998, 10-year-old Natascha Kampusch walks to school alone after having an argument with her mother.
-On her way she is dragged into a van and wakes up in a cellar.
+On the morning of 2 March 1998, 10-year-old Natascha Kampusch walks to school alone and angry after her mother slaps her during an argument.
+On the way, she is dragged into a van and later wakes up in a cellar.
 Her captor is 35-year-old technician Wolfgang Přiklopil.
-Despite being erratic, odd and tyrannical with Natascha, in public Wolfgang is socially awkward and very lonely, with his only contact being his mother, who occasionally comes to visit and bring meals to him.
-Witness descriptions of the van lead police to interrogate Wolfgang, but do not find anything suspicious.
+Although he is controlling and abusive toward Natascha, he appears socially isolated in public, with his main regular contact being his mother, who occasionally visits and brings him meals.
+Witness reports about the van lead police to question Wolfgang, but they find nothing suspicious.

 For the next four years Natascha is forbidden from leaving the cellar.
-Malnourishment, boredom, despair and Wolfgang's incessant psychological manipulation bring her down, giving up any intentions of escaping.
+Malnourishment, boredom, despair and Wolfgang's incessant psychological manipulation eventually discourage her from attempting to escape.
 Only when Natascha begins menstruating is she allowed to leave the cellar and shower, and from then on, she is allowed to be out more often.
 When Wolfgang's mother is pleasantly surprised to find a girl's hair on his sweater, he shaves Natascha to avoid raising further suspicion.
-On Christmas Day of 2003, Natascha is renamed Bibi by Wolfgang, who also reveals his name for the first time.
+On Christmas Day of 2003, Natascha is renamed "Vivi" by Wolfgang, who also reveals his name for the first time.
 Meanwhile, Natascha's mother is still guilt-ridden for having allowed Natascha to walk to school alone.

 Wolfgang begins building a new bedroom and forces Natascha to do heavy work, half-naked, despite her physical condition.
 Natascha's abuse also becomes sexual, with Wolfgang handcuffing them both with cable tie every time he rapes her.
-Wolfgang explains that he did not pick Natascha at random, but rather became fascinated with her at a store and spent the following year building the cellar and planning her kidnapping.

-Despite Natascha's obedience, her mistreatment intensifies.
-At one point she panics when Wolfgang pranks her to be left to die in a pit and punches him on the face.
-Still, Wolfgang has such sense of control over her that they go to a hardware store.
-Natascha hesitates to reach out to the storekeepers but is ultimately unable to after so much psychological manipulation.
+Although Natascha remains obedient, the abuse intensifies.
+On one occasion, she panics and punches Wolfgang in the face after he pretends to leave her to die in a pit for his amusement.
+Confident in his control over her, Wolfgang later takes her to a hardware store.
+Natascha briefly considers asking for help to a storekeeper but ultimately remains silent due to Wolfgang's prolonged psychological manipulation.

-Through a radio report Natascha learns that it has been 6 years since her kidnapping and gathers courage to escape.
-As such, she looks forward to Wolfgang's plans to go skiing.
-Being constantly monitored, her only chance is to go to the bathroom, but the only woman there is foreign and cannot understand her.
-Wolfgang notices this and beats her up at home.
-Natascha tries to commit suicide by lighting a fire in her cellar, but she cannot follow through.
-Noticing the smell, Wolfgang realizes what she has attempted and beats her up again.
-Fed up, she begins to write down every instance of mistreatment on toilet paper.